Swati Dandekar: Political history

+Personal life

+Dandekar married her husband Arvind, a businessman, in 1973.
+They have two adult sons, one of whom is a medical doctor while the other is an economist and computer scientist.

+Dandekar is fluent in English, Hindi, Gujarati, and Marathi, and has working knowledge in Urdu, Punjabi, and Bengali.

+Dandekar resides in Marion, Iowa, where she operates a consulting firm.

 Recognition

 Dandekar has received several awards, including the J. C. Penney Education Golden Rule award, the 2003 Pillar of the Community award from Waypoint, recognition as a 2004 Flemming Institute Fellow and recognition by the Elliott School of International Affairs' Global Economic Conference.
 In addition, she has been named Person of the Year three times, once in 2002 by India Abroad, once in 2003 by the Asian Alliance of Iowa, and once in 2008 by AsianWeek.

 During her 2014 campaign for the Iowa 1st Congressional District Democratic primary, Dandekar was formally endorsed by the National Organization for Women.